-Prior to the preparation of specimens for mechanical testing, the radiographic testing of butt weld test assemblies is recommended for detecting any internal defects two transverse flat tensile test specimens;
+Prior to the preparation of specimens for mechanical testing, the radiographic testing of butt weld test assemblies is recommended for detecting any internal defects.

 As shown in Fig. 4.4.2.3.1 and in accordance with Table 4.4.1.4, from each butt weld test assembly the following specimens shall be taken: